smefpw/Indigo/README.md

 # smef's Indigo Remastered

-### You, and only YOU, are responsible for any bans on your account uring the usage of this cheat.
+### You, and only YOU, are responsible for any bans on your account during the usage of this cheat.
 This includes, but not limited to, Overwatch, VAC and Untrusted bans.

 **WARNING: This cheat is _not_ SMAC-safe!
 Do not use Convar spoofers and Legit AntiAim while on community servers.**